nsprudhvi/AutoFlex/README.md

 ## Files

 - `datasets/`: This directory contains the datasets used in the experiment.
-The datasets are in various formats such as CSV and Excel files.
+The datasets are in various formats, such as CSV and Excel files.
 These datasets represent different problem domains and serve as the input for the AutoML process.

 - `AutoFlex Python code.ipynb`: This Jupyter Notebook file contains the implementation of the AutoFlex framework in Python.
-It includes the code for algorithm selection, hyperparameter optimization, feature engineering, and model evaluation using scikit-learn and related libraries.
+It includes the code for algorithm selection, hyperparameter optimisation, feature engineering, and model evaluation using scikit-learn and related libraries.

 - `Experiment - AutoFlex.ipynb`: This Jupyter Notebook file details the experimental setup, methodology, and the results of the AutoFlex experiment.
-It provides step-by-step instructions on how to reproduce the experiment and analyze the obtained results.
+It provides step-by-step instructions on how to reproduce the experiment and analyse the obtained results.

 - `h2o_excel_file.xlsx`: This Excel file contains the results obtained from the AutoFlex experiment using the H2O AutoML framework.
 It includes information such as model performance metrics, execution times, and other relevant statistics.